 Affectionately nicknamed ‘the Jewel of the Eastern Free State’, this pleasant town is a key stopover point along the scenic Highlands route.

-Just over 300 kilometres outside of Johannesburg, a detour to this picturesque place will take you to the foothills of the Maluti Mountains.
+Just over 300 kilometers outside of Johannesburg, a detour to this picturesque place will take you to the foothills of the Maluti Mountains.
 The dreamy appeal of a small town is just what you need when taking a breather from the city.

 While city-to-city road trips are spectacular, it’s also amazing to explore small towns in South Africa.